JacobArthurs/ExpenseTracker/README.md

 # Expense Tracker API

 This project is an Expense Tracker RESTful API made using Java Spring Boot, PostgreSQL, and Docker.
 It is designed to work in conjunction with my [Expense Tracker Frontend](https://github.com/JacobArthurs/expense-tracker-frontend), ensuring a full-stack application experience.
+For ease of deployment, the API is also available as a Docker image on Docker Hub.
+You can find the image [here](https://hub.docker.com/repository/docker/jacobarthurs/expensetracker).

 ## Prerequisites